women's athleisure brands

 Tala

-Relatively new on the fitness scene given it was only founded in 2019, Tala has definitely been making a name for itself as a go-to brand for sustainable but high-performance athleisure and activewear.
+Relatively new on the fitness scene given it was only founded in 2019, Tala has definitely made a name for itself as a go-to brand for sustainable but high-performance athleisure and activewear.
 Founded by entrepreneur Grace Beverley, Tala stocks a bit of everything, from underwear to tracksuits and swimsuits to sports bras.
 The best bit?
 All are made from eco-conscious materials, including wood pulp-based fibre sourced from sustainably-managed forests, recycled nylon and Lycra.

 Alongside limited-edition lines, Tala is home to a number of core collections including SkinLuxe, the buttery-soft, made-for-movement activewear; 365, comprising athleisure staples which can easily transfer from Pilates classes to coffee dates; and FormTech for runners, as well as DayFlex.
 The latter is where you’ll find a variety of your favourite fitness pieces, such as sports bras, in a variety of flattering designs – think square necklines, deep V, bandeau and open back style.
 Elsewhere, discover classic yoga pants, tennis dresses, cycling shorts, polos and leggings.
 You name it, Tala has it.